 This dialog allows you to sign into Altium by using the appropriate credentials.

 A variation of the Sign In dialog that is used to sign in with your Altium credentials.

-- User Name - enter your user name.
-This is the user name that was used when your Altium Account credentials were created.
+- Email – enter your email.
+This is the email that was used when your Altium Account credentials were created.
 Contact your local Altium administrator if you do not have your Altium account credentials available.

 - Password – enter your Altium password.